Silvana De Mari: Biography

 De Mari was born in 1953 in Santa Maria Capua Vetere (Caserta, Italy).

 She worked as a surgeon in both Italy and Ethiopia before setting up a private psychotherapy practice in Turin.

 L'ultimo Elfo (The Last Elf, published in the US as The Last Dragon) was her third children's book and the first to be translated into English.
 It has also been translated into French, German, Spanish, Portuguese, and several other languages for a total of 23 countries (Brazil, Bulgaria, China, Finland, France, Germany Hungary, Japan, Latvia, Lithuania, Macedonia, Netherlands, Panama, Poland, Portugal, Romania, Russia, Spain, Thailand, Taiwan, Ukraine, United Kingdom, USA).

 The following book [L'Ultimo Orco] (The Last Ogre) won the IBBY International Boud Books Young People 2006 prize and the Prix Sorcières "Les prix en littérature jeunesse" in 2009 in France.
-It has been published in France, Germany, Hungary, Japan, Lithuania, Macedonia, Panama, Romania, Thailand, United Kingdom and USA.
+It has been published in France, Germany, Hungary, Japan, Lithuania, Macedonia, Panama, Poland, Romania, Thailand, United Kingdom and USA.